The Palace Restaurant and Saloon: History

 A fire swept through Whiskey Row in 1900.
-During the fire, the patrons of the bar picked up the fancy hand-carved Brunswick bar and carried it out of the burning building.
+During the fire, the bar patrons picked up the fancy hand-carved Brunswick bar and carried it out of the burning building.
 Setting it down across the street, they continued their drinking as the other side of the street burned.
 The saloon was rebuilt at a cost of $50,000, combining with the Cabinet Saloon next-door, and re-opened in 1901 under the name The Palace Hotel.
-After its re-opening was called "the most beautiful saloon in all of Arizona".
-It was now a two-story masonry building, consisting of grey granite, iron and pressed ornamental bricks, and measuring 75 feet wide and 125 feet front to back.
+After re-opening it was called "the most beautiful saloon in all of Arizona".
+It was now a two-story masonry building consisting of grey granite, iron and pressed ornamental bricks, and measuring 75 feet wide and 125 feet front to back.
 The central pediment on the front façade contained the seal of the Arizona Territory, flanked by a mountain lion and a bear.
 In addition to the bar, the saloon also contained gaming tables for faro, poker, roulette, kino and craps.

 During the Prohibition era, while the saloon closed down, a speakeasy continued to operate in the basement.
 Throughout its history it has served as more than just a bar and restaurant, being used as a place to post work notices, the local mineral office where mineral claims were bought and sold, and as a polling location during elections.
 It also had a seedier side, its upstairs rooms being used as a brothel, its basement used as an opium den, underground jail, and gambling rooms.
-Holliday's common-law wife, Mary Katherine Horony-Cummings, better known as Big Nose Kate, worked upstairs as a prostitute.
+Holliday's common-law wife, Mary Katherine Horony-Cummings, better known as Big Nose Kate, had worked upstairs as a prostitute.

-In 1996, the saloon underwent a retrograde renovation, restoring the interior to better reflect the time frame in which it was created, including swinging doors, hardwood floors, oak wainscoting and leaded-glass windows.
+In 1996, the saloon underwent a retrograde renovation, restoring the interior to better reflect the time in which it was created, including swinging doors, hardwood floors, oak wainscoting and leaded-glass windows.
 In 2011, Prescott implemented a "Boot Drop" on New Year's Eve, in imitation of the "Ball Drop" in New York City's Times Square.
 Each year the boot is dropped on the roof of The Palace.